 You have a responsibility as the business owner to ensure nothing you’re doing is illegal.
 Your product has to be accurate to what you promised, your customers and employees need to be treated fairly, and you cannot operate outside of your boundaries.

-Even businesses working as a legal entity have limits, and they need to follow the LEI registration online – so your business is no exception.
+Even businesses working as legal entities have limits, and they need to follow the LEI registration online – so your business is no exception.

 Perform Background Checks